Where everything's made with love

 When the jam is boiling so hard you cannot stir it down, start a timer you have set for exactly one minute.
 Keep cooking and stirring until the timer goes off, then remove the pot from the stove.

-How To Fill Jars And Process Your Peach Jam In A Boiling Water Bath
+Fill Jars And Process The Peach Jam In A Boiling Water Bath

 Place the canning funnel into a jar and use the ladle to fill it.
 Remember to leave a half-inch clearance.
 Now, move the ladle into the next empty jar.
 The towel you laid on the counter will catch all the drips!